In this guide

 Hands-on test: I tried out Robinhood's investing app

 "With a reputation built on having a great investing app, I’m happy to be able to agree that Robinhood does what is says on the tin and delivers a top UK trading app.
-There are some limitations with the platform at the moment (US stocks only and no stocks and shares ISA) but the foundation is there for Robinhood to keep building upon.
+There are some limitations with the platform at the moment (US stocks only and based in USD) but the foundation is there for Robinhood to keep building upon.

-Along with the investing process being super simple, the Robinhood app is packed with some useful visuals when it comes to researching stocks and providing decent insights around your portfolio so that you can see a sector breakdown with just a glance."
+Along with the investing process being super simple, the Robinhood app is packed with some useful tools like the AI-powered Cortex when it comes to researching stocks and providing decent insights around your portfolio so that you can see a sector or stock breakdown with just a glance."

 Deputy editor